 Pets belonging to faculty or staff are not allowed in campus buildings.
 This policy applies to all faculty and staff unless a specific exception has been granted.
 For the Student Pet Policy, please reference the Accommodation Services page.

-In order to request an exception, the owner should complete the Pomona College Pet Exemtion Form [pdf] , which requires the signatures of both the owner’s supervisor and the vice president for the owner’s area, and return it to Kevin Quanstrom or Carol Buffa in Facilities and Campus Services.
+In order to request an exception, the owner should complete the Pomona College Pet Exemption Form [pdf] , which requires the signatures of both the owner's supervisor and the vice president for the owner's area, and return it to Carol Buffa or Dennys Bustamante in Facilities and Campus Services.
 Exceptions are granted subject to the following conditions:

 Once the signed exception form is received, approved pets will be registered with Facilities and Campus Services/Housekeeping, which will issue a sign, in both English and Spanish, that will be permanently posted on the owner's office door.
 The sign will indicate the species and registration number of the pet, and will inform others that a pet may be present.

 Pets must be on-leash or in an enclosed container (cage, aquarium, etc.) and accompanied by their owners in common areas.
 Pets may not be off-leash in common areas, which include classrooms, hallways, office suites and outdoor areas on campus.
 Under all circumstances, pets' owners must clean up urine, feces, vomit, or similar messes themselves.